-For repurposing and repurposed furniture ideas, we tapped into the wisdom of innovative artisans, shop owners and DIYers.
+For repurposing and repurposed furniture ideas, we tapped into the creativity of innovative artisans, shop owners, and DIYers.

-The folks who launched SkateOrDesign on Etsy recycle broken skateboards bought from shops and parks.
-Components are freshened up and pieced together as shelves, benches, desks and other assorted products.
+The folks who launched SkateOrDesign on Etsy repurpose broken skateboards bought from shops and parks.
+They freshen up components and piece them together as shelves, benches, desks, and other assorted products.